-How to Pay Bills in Italy
+How to Pay Bills in Italy (2025 Guide)

 Paying bills in Italy is a regular part of everyday life, whether you own property, rent an apartment, or are settling in long-term.
 Bills (known as utenze) cover utilities like electricity, water, and gas, but also services such as internet or waste taxes.
 Understanding the process is essential for avoiding delays and penalties.